Bootstrapping the critical behavior of multi-matrix models: The 2-matrix models

 The search space of this model seems to be one.
 The bootstrap plots and series expansion of the moments at zero all appear to be the same as the $(g,g,g)$ configuration.
 This leads us to the following highly non-trivial conjecture. \begin{conjecture} The $(g,g,g)$ and $(g,-g,g)$ 2-matrix models \eqref{eq:2-matrix model} have the same unique solution that satisfies the positivity constraints. \end{conjecture}

-Moreover, we conjecture that the series expansion at zero of $m_2$ as a function of $g$ is the same as in the $(g, g, g)$ case, from which the above conjecture can be deduced.
+Moreover, it would follow from the above conjecture that the series expansion at zero of $m_2$ for the $(g,-g,g)$ model as a function of $g$ is the same as in the $(g, g, g)$ model.
 Our argument for this is as follows.
 Solving the SDE gives the same equations for the moments in terms of $m_2$, except for a subset of equations whose sign is flipped compared to the $(g, g, g)$ case; however, one can observe that the latter can only happen for those moments whose $g \rightarrow 0$ limit is zero.
 This is because both models converge to the GUE case when $g\to 0$.

 Indeed, we can reason inductively.
 We observe that the moments are rational functions of $g$ and $m_2$, with the denominator for a word of length $2k$ being $(4g)^k$.
 Select a word of size $2k$ made up of an even number of A's and B's.
 Now, by induction, when we already know that agrees in the $(g, -g, g)$ case and in the $(g, g, g)$ case, we can look at the aforementioned moment whose $g \rightarrow 0$ limit is 0.